domajor/noxcoin-project/docs/CONTRIBUTING.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-The "Noxcoin Maintainer Team" is defined in this document as the following users:
+The "NoxCoin Maintainer Team" is defined in this document as the following users:
 - fluffypony
 - noxcoinmooo
 - hyc